-Luxembourg does not impose a WHT on arm's-length royalty payments and interest payments, except for interest paid on certain profit participating bonds.
+Luxembourg does not impose a WHT on arm's length royalty payments and interest payments, except for interest paid on certain profit participating bonds.

-Dividend distributions (including hidden dividend distributions) are, in principle, subject to a 15% WHT (or 17.65% if the dividend WHT is not charged to the shareholder, gross up), unless a lower rate applies under applicable tax treaties.
+Dividend distributions (including hidden dividend distributions) are, in principle, subject to a 15% WHT (or 17.65% of the gross amount if the dividend WHT is not charged to the shareholder), unless a lower rate applies under applicable tax treaties.